Using Enact with Third-party Libraries

 // App.js

-import Button from '@enact/moonstone/Button';
+import Button from '@enact/sandstone/Button';

 import buttonCss from './Button.module.css';